MIRA Ltd.: Pooling of expertise

 After World War Two, the UK car industry was finding it difficult to export to countries where it formerly had little trouble finding markets for its wide range of cars.
 It was decided by the government to pool the research resources of UK car manufacturers into one site to reduce costs and possibly find new technological advances sooner that could be incorporated into all ranges of UK vehicle makes.
 The principal auto-makers were located in the Birmingham area, apart from Vauxhall which had its factory in Luton and Ford which by now was located at Dagenham to the east of London.
 The Motor Industry Research institution under its director Dr Albert Fogg (who would later become Engineering Chief at British Leyland) therefore looked for a location that was reasonably accessible from all these locations, and the site near Nuneaton fulfilled that criterion.
 The facilities became available to MIRA member companies in October 1948, though at this stage the test tracks consisted only of disused runways.
-They were finally opened on 28 April 1949 by Dr Fogg who used explosives to cut the ceremonial tape.
+They were finally opened on 28 April 1949 by Sir Leonard Lord who used explosives to cut the ceremonial tape.
 Facilities were nevertheless developed under Dr Fogg and Professor Robert Macmillan who took over the directorship from Fogg in 1964.
 Such examples include the half mile Belgian Pavé road used in vehicle tests, completed in 1950.